Tyler O'Neill Preview, Player Props: Cardinals vs. Orioles

 Orioles Pitching Rankings

+- The 9.0 strikeouts per nine innings put together by the Orioles pitching staff ranks 11th in the league.

-- The Orioles' 4.04 team ERA ranks 12th among all league pitching staffs.
+- The Orioles have a 4.05 team ERA that ranks 11th across all league pitching staffs.

-- Orioles pitchers combine to give up 160 home runs (1.1 per game), the 10th-fewest in baseball.
+- Orioles pitchers combine to allow the ninth-fewest home runs in baseball (160 total, 1.1 per game).

+- Means makes his first start of the season for the Orioles.

+- When he last appeared on Wednesday, April 13, the 30-year-old southpaw started the game and went four innings against the Milwaukee Brewers.

 © 2023 Data Skrive.
 All rights reserved.